-- a) Accessory Dwelling Units (ADUs) as defined in California Government Code section 65852.2 and Chapter 18.96 of the of East Palo Alto Development Code are exempt from the Ordinance and Inclusionary Guidelines. - b) Projects that are subject to Chapter 18.38- Affordable Housing Impact Fee or otherwise exempted pursuant to Section 18.37.040 are not subject to the Ordinance or Inclusionary Guidelines.
+- a) Single family developments not built on contiguous property under common ownership and control are exempt from the Ordinance and Inclusionary Guidelines. - b) Accessory Dwelling Units (ADUs) as defined in California Government Code section 65852.2 and Chapter 18.96 of the of East Palo Alto Development Code are exempt from the Ordinance and Inclusionary Guidelines. - c) Projects that are subject to Chapter 18.38- Affordable Housing Impact Fee or otherwise exempted pursuant to Section 18.37.040 are not subject to the Ordinance or Inclusionary Guidelines.